Ji Jianye: Investigation and trial

 The party investigation concluded in January 2014 that Ji "abused his power for the illicit gain of others; took bribes personally or through his family," and was of "depraved morality."
 Ji was summarily expelled from CCP and his case moved to criminal prosecution.
-According to the 21st Century Economic Herald, Ji was cooperative with party investigators, and even wrote a confession document that was widely circulated among the party rank-and-file in Jiangsu as "educational material".
+According to the 21st Century Economic Herald, Ji was cooperative with CCP investigators, and even wrote a confession document that was widely circulated among the party rank-and-file in Jiangsu as "educational material".
 In it Ji was said to have written that he was envious of the luxurious lifestyle of entrepreneurs after China's economic boom, writing, "they live in mansions, ride in nice cars, fly in private jets... they have accumulated wealth and luxury that they can never use up.
 I was envious."

 In December 2014, Ji was indicted on charges of bribery and abuse of power.
 Ji's trial was held in January 2015 at the Intermediate People's Court in Yantai, Shandong province.
-The prosecution accused Ji of taking bribes worth some 11.32 million yuan (~$1.19 million) during his term as mayor and party chief of Yangzhou and as Mayor of Nanjing.
+The prosecution accused Ji of taking bribes worth some 11.32 million yuan (~$1.19 million) during his term as mayor and CCP Committee Secretary of Yangzhou and as Mayor of Nanjing.
 Ji pleaded guilty to the charges.
 While Ji's legal defense team did not dispute the bribery charge, they raised some objections to the specific amount Ji took in bribes.
 They also argued that Ji's overall cooperation in the investigation should lessen the severity of his sentence.
 Various Chinese media outlets also reported that Ji purchased land in a cemetery and a mansion in Suzhou for "below market value."

-In a dramatic turn of events, Nanjing Party Secretary Yang Weize was himself detained for investigation in early 2015.
+In a dramatic turn of events, Nanjing CCP Committee Secretary Yang Weize was himself detained for investigation in early 2015.
 In 2014, Ji's father-in-law and former provincial official Gao Dezheng was said to have reported Yang to the authorities accusing him of corruption.
 Chinese media have suggested that Yang may have played a role in presenting incriminating evidence against Ji to the authorities prior to the latter's investigation, and that Gao in turn may have been attempting to seek revenge for Ji by presenting evidence of corruption against Yang.

 On April 7, 2015, Ji Jianye was found guilty of bribery and sentenced to 15 years in prison.